 Are you among those desiring to give a new model a try in your shop but not purchase it unless you sell that item?
-Else, do you want to add new products to your store with no serious hassle?
+Otherwise, do you want to add new products to your store without hassle?
 Then, you will want consignment inventory.
 For more details about this approach, read through this post.

 What is Consignment Inventory?

 Consignment inventory refers to a business setup which the vendor (consignor) reaches a consensus on delivering their items in stock to a retailer (consignee).
 But the retailer does not have to pay for the products in advance, and the vendor is still the owner.
 Only if the retailer manages to sell these items do they pay for them.